xeniaqian94/Figure-captioning-corpus-analysis/README.md

 The repository for the paper "A Formative Study on Designing Accurate and Natural Figure Captioning Systems".

 # Table of Contents
- * Repository Structure
+ * Resources
  * Contacts

-# Repository Structure
+# Resources
-`corpus` is the directory that contains the model answers and figures.
+`corpus` is the directory that contains a `figures` directory and a `IELTS-crawled-corpus.json` file.

+The `figures` directory contains figures in `.gif` or `.png` format.

+The `IELTS-crawled-corpus.json` contains 95 model answers, where the last 20 answers are commonly annotated by all annotators.

-`annotations` is the directory that contains the annotation json1 files from the nine annotators.
+`annotations` is the directory that contains the annotation `.json1` files from the nine annotators.
+Each line is the annotation for one model answer.

 # Contacts
 Please send any question to this email xinq@umd.edu.